dreamportdev/Osdev-Notes/07_VirtualFileSystem/03_TarFileSystem.md

 | '5'   | Directory |
 | '6'   | Named Pipe |

-The _name of linked file_ field refers to symbolic links in the unix world, when a file is a link to another file, that field containes the value of the target file of the link.
+The _name of linked file_ field refers to symbolic links in the unix world, when a file is a link to another file, that field contains the value of the target file of the link.

 The USTar indictator (containing the string `ustar` followed by NULL), and the version field are used to identify the format being used, and the version field value is "00".